 Textbook: Beto, J, Hollie, B. Nutrition Counseling and Education Skills: A Practical Guide.
-Eight ed.
+8th ed.
 New York, NY: Wolters Kluwer; 2023.
-The previous (7th) edition of this book can also be used and is available through Rutgers Libraries (in Change Science Library reserves and as an e-book).
-Please note the author names are in reverse order in the previous edition of this book.
+The previous (7th) edition of this book can also be used and is available through Rutgers Libraries.
+Please note the author names are in reverse order in the 7th edition.
+We also heavily use a second book by Contento & Koch "Nutrition Education: Linking Research, Theory, and Practice"; 4th ed.
+Jones & Bartlett Learning; 2021.